ploomber/sql/course-material/advanced-querying-techniques/ctes.md

 ## Exercise (hard)

-Suppose we want to increase the average_salary by 10% for districts that had more than 5000 committed crimes in '96, and then delete districts with an unemployment rate in '96 greater than 4.
+Suppose we want to increase the average_salary by 10% for districts that had more than 5000 committed crimes in '96, and then delete districts with an unemployment rate in '96 less than 4.
 Write a SQL query using CTEs to accomplish this, and explain the importance of checking the data before and after these operations.

 <!-- #region -->
 <details>